pivotal/docs-tap/getting-started.md

 ### About application accelerators

 Application accelerators are templates that not only codify best practices, but also provide important configuration and structures ready and available for use.
 Developers can create applications and get started with feature development immediately.
 Administrators can create custom application accelerators that reflect desired architectures and configurations, enabling developer use according to the best practices defined.
-The Application Accelerator Plugin of TAP GUI assists both application developers and administrators when creating and generating application accelerators.
-To create your own application accelerator, see [Create your accelerator](#creating-an-accelerator) for instructions.
+The Application Accelerator Plugin of TAP GUI assists both application developers and administrators with creating and generating application accelerators.
+To create your own application accelerator, see [Create your accelerator](#creating-an-accelerator).

 ### Deploy your application